realA10001986/Dash-Gauges/DIY/README.md

 - Simpson model 49 voltmeter 0-250V AC
 - Simpson model 49 ammeter 0-250mA DC

 >How to take apart a Simpson meter: Those meters are very delicate.
 They have tiny sprial springs and other parts which need to be handled with care.
-To take a meter apart in order to access the "electronics" (resistors, caps, diodes, etc), unskrew the two nut _on the bottom_ of the meter (usually 5.5mm), then carefully lift the meter's mechanics out of the case.
+To take a meter apart in order to access the "electronics" (resistors, caps, diodes, etc), unskrew the two nuts _on the bottom_ of the meter (usually 5.5mm), then carefully lift the meter's mechanics out of the case.
 Never unscrew anything on top of the mechanic!

 To find out suitable resistor values for R5/R6 on the Control Board, please see [here](#appendix-a-restistors-for-gauges).